Yeeldx/yeeldbox-devdocs/docs/contributing/governance/veyfi.md

 # veYFI

-veYFI incorporates [YIP-56: Buyback and Build](https://gov.Yeeldx.finance/t/yip-56-buyback-and-build/8929) funds into YFI tokenomics: Users can lock YFI tokens and receive veYFI which allows them to boost vault rewards and vote on where bought-back YFI will be sent to.
+veYFI incorporates [YIP-56: Buyback and Build](https://gov.Yeeldx.finance/t/yip-56-buyback-and-build/8929) funds into YFI tokenomics: Users can lock YFI tokens and receive veYFI which allows them to boost YeeldBox rewards and vote on where bought-back YFI will be sent to.

 ## Specification